Inspiration and advice for your building project

 A two storey extension can only be built under PD if it is at the rear of the dwelling (this includes the addition of a second storey onto an existing single storey part of the house).
 In addition, your two storey extension must not exceed 3m in depth or be within 7m of the rear boundary.
 Specific restrictions also apply to the glazed nature of windows in such extensions.

 If you are weighing up the options of working at home, but you don’t have the space to spare, an outbuilding may be the solution for you.
-This would not only give you the extra space you need, but being separate from the rest of your home may also offer you a peaceful environment to concentrate in away from household distractions.
+This would give you the extra space you need and may also offer you a peaceful environment to concentrate in away from household distractions.
 However, if this is something you are considering for employees as well as yourself, there are certain regulations you would need to follow.

 Where you have a larger plot, there may be opportunities to build multiple outbuildings under PD, providing the total area covered by such buildings/enclosures does not exceed 50% of the total area of the curtilage.
 This 50% should take into account any extensions, but not the area covered by the main house.

-Again, outbuildings cannot sit forward of the principal elevation, and there are height restrictions depending on the type of roof (4m for dual pitch roofs, 3m for other roofs, and 2.5m when the building is within 2m of the boundary).
+Outbuildings cannot sit forward of the principal elevation, and there are height restrictions depending on the type of roof (4m for dual pitch roofs, 3m for other roofs, and 2.5m when the building is within 2m of the boundary).
 Outbuildings may only be single storey, with the maximum eaves height remaining at 2.5m.
-(See planningportal for more details).

 A key factor to bear in mind when considering what you want to achieve from an outbuilding is that the use should be ‘incidental’ to that of the dwelling, e.g. gym, garage, store.
 Outbuildings under PD cannot be used for residential accommodation, e.g. bedrooms.